 Asturian food is based on wholesome and hearty home cooking.
 You will find a lot of meat and rich dishes here.
 The most famous regional dish is Fabada Asturiana, a rich stew made with large white beans (fabes de la Granja), pork shoulder (llacón), morcilla (black pudding), chorizo, and saffron.

 Asturias is also famous for its cider, so do try that when traveling to the Costa Verde.

 With so many outdoor adventures the Costa Verde is a great region to keep your kids active.

 If your kids are into dinosaurs then do check out the Jurassic Museum of Asturias – the building itself is a giant dinosaur’s footprint and has exhibitions, workshops and play areas for all ages.

 Traveling to the Costa Verde might not be the first thing that comes to mind when you are considering a family vacation in Spain.
 But that makes this area just that tiny bit extra special!
 The Costa Verde is much more unspoilt than the other coastal areas of Spain.
 It is absolutely stunning, the people are friendly and it will show you a side of Spain you don’t see in every travel guide.

 Family-friendly vacations in Spain

 Consider staying in one of Eurocamp’s family-friendly vacation homes, bungalows or tents.
-They have campsites in each of these 3 Spanish coastal regions and their campsites offer great aminities such as pools, waterslides, restaurants and shops.
+They have campsites in each of these 3 Spanish coastal regions and their campsites offer great amenities such as pools, waterslides, restaurants, and shops.

 If you’re struggling to decide on your next travel destination, Spain is a great choice to keep all the family happy!
 With so much to see and do Spain is the type of destination you could easily visit every year and still have a completely different vacation each time.